theRealAph/ScopeLocals/README.md

 binding scope, and any methods invoked transitively by them).
 They are guaranteed to be re-entrant &mdash; when used correctly.

-Scope locals can also provide us with some other nice-to-have features, in particular:
+Scope locals provide us with some other nice-to-have features, in particular:

 * **Effective finality** The value bound to a scope local cannot